The National Parks - A Treasure House of Nature's Superlatives

 Ken Burns was the director, producer, co-writer, chief cinematographer, music director and executive producer of the Public Television series Baseball.
 Four and a half years in the making and eighteen and a half hours in length, this film covers the history of baseball from the 1840s to the present.
 Through the extensive use of archival photographs and newsreel footage, baseball as a mirror of our larger society was brought to the screen over nine nights during its premiere in September 1994.
 It became the most watched series in PBS history, attracting more than 45 million viewers.
 David Bianculli of the New York Daily News said, "[Baseball]...resonates like a Mozart symphony."
 Richard Zoglin of Time magazine wrote, "Baseball is rich in drama, irresistible as nostalgia, and...an instructive window into our national psychology."
 Baseball received numerous awards, including an Emmy, the CINE Golden Eagle Award, the Clarion Award, and the Television Critics Awards for Outstanding Achievement in Sports and Special Programming.

 Ken Burns was also the director, producer, co-writer, chief cinematographer, music director and executive producer of the landmark television series The Civil War.
 This film was the highest rated series in the history of American Public Television and attracted an audience of 40 million during its premiere in September 1990.
-The New York Times called it a masterpiece and said that Ken Burns “takes his place as the most accomplished documentary filmmaker of his generation.”
-Tom Shales of The Washington Post said, “This is not just good television, nor even just great television.
-This is heroic television.”
-The columnist George Will said, “If better use has ever been made of television, I have not seen it and do not expect to see better until Ken Burns turns his prodigious talents to his next project.”
-The series has been honored with more than forty major film and television awards, including two Emmy Awards, two Grammy Awards, Producer of the Year Award from the Producer’s Guild, People’s Choice Award, Peabody Award, duPont-Columbia Award, D.W.
+The New York Times called it a masterpiece and said that Ken Burns "takes his place as the most accomplished documentary filmmaker of his generation."
+Tom Shales of The Washington Post said, "This is not just good television, nor even just great television.
+This is heroic television."
+The columnist George Will said, "If better use has ever been made of television, I have not seen it and do not expect to see better until Ken Burns turns his prodigious talents to his next project."
+Author J. W. Burrow wrote in his 2008 book, History of Histories: “Restrained but informative commentary, sensitive editing, haunting photographs and music and readings from letters and diaries made this a deeply moving production, matching the scale of the events it recounted in a way no printed book could do.
+Considered as the presentation of an epic theme on a grand scale this has claims to be the outstanding work of history of the late twentieth century."
+The series has been honored with more than forty major film and television awards, including two Emmy Awards, two Grammy Awards, Producer of the Year Award from the Producer's Guild, People's Choice Award, Peabody Award, duPont-Columbia Award, D.W.
 Griffith Award, and the $50,000 Lincoln Prize, among dozens of others.